West Looe Town Trust

 Local Trustees' Knowledge

-- With trustees deeply embedded in the local community (many with decades of involvement), applications that reflect genuine understanding of local needs and demonstrate community support likely to be viewed favourably
+- With trustees deeply embedded in the local community, applications that reflect genuine understanding of local needs and demonstrate community support likely to be viewed favourably

 - The Trust appears to support initiatives that preserve local character and community cohesion